UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 UTEP Stats and Trends

-- UTEP has seven wins against the spread in 11 games this season.
+- UTEP has played 11 games, with seven wins against the spread.

-- The Miners have been underdogs by 13.5 points or more one time this season and have not covered the spread once.
+- The Miners have yet to cover the spread this year when underdogs by 13.5 points or more.

-- UTEP's games this year have hit the over on five of 10 set point totals (50%).
+- UTEP's games this season have gone over the total in five out of 10 opportunities (50%).

-- When UTEP puts up more than 22.6 points, it is 5-1 against the spread and 5-2 overall.
+- When UTEP records more than 22.6 points, it is 5-1 against the spread and 5-2 overall.

 - This year the Miners have turned the ball over 19 times, three more than the Blazers' takeaways (16).